osg-htc/docs/docs/data/install-hadoop.md

 ```

 Once both these operations have successfully completed, shutdown the HDFS services on all your nodes.
-Following that, backup your HDFS metadata on your namenode as below.
+Following that, backup your HDFS metadata on your NameNode as below.
-Login to your primary namenode, and verify that your namenode service is off.
+Login to your primary NameNode, and verify that your NameNode service is off.

 ``` console
 root@primary-namenode # /etc/init.d/hadoop-hdfs-namenode status
 ```

-This command should indicate that your namenode service is not running.
+This command should indicate that your NameNode service is not running.
 Now, find the location of the directory with the HDFS metadata.

 ``` console